SAMURAii-7/gmail-vacation-responder/README.md

 # OpenInApp Challenge

-A Node.js based Gmail Vacation Responder
+A Node.js based Gmail Vacation Responder App

 ## How to use